metamathematics/C-Exercises/Chapter02/README.txt

    digits (including an optional 0x or 0X) into its equivalent integer value.
 The allowable digits are 0 through 9, a through f, and A through F.

+4. Write an alternate version of squeeze(s1,s2) that deletes each character in s1 that matches any character in the string s2.

+5. Write the function any(s1,s2), which returns the first location in the string s1 where any character from string s2 occurs, or -1 if s1 contains no characters from s2.